semaver/core-stack/docs/media/README-1.md

 #### Appearance Policy

-`MetadataAppearancePolicy` - defines the behavior of the decorator, if it **EXISTS** in the child class but does **NOT EXIST** in the direct parent class for the same class member or argument.
+`MetadataAppearancePolicy` - defines the behavior of the decorator if it **EXISTS** in the child class but does **NOT EXIST** in the direct parent class for the same class member or argument.
-  * `SKIP` - decorator from the child class is **not used** if the other decorator is found in any non-direct parent(superclass which is higher in the hierarchy, but not the direct parent.
+  * `SKIP` - decorator from the child class is **not used** if the other decorator is found in any non-direct parent (superclass which is higher in the hierarchy, but not the direct parent.
 Situations with the direct parent are covered in [Collision Policy](#collision-policy));
   * `APPLY` - decorator from the child class is used, ignoring any other superclass decorators.

 Default: `MetadataAppearancePolicy.APPLY`